dylanesque/Cheatsheets/angular.md

 # Routing

-- When reading route parameters, use snapshot for simple cases, like when you want to read those params only one.
+- When reading route parameters, use snapshot for simple cases, like when you want to read those params only once.
 If it's much much complicated than that or is expected to change, use Observables.

+## Router Config Options

+- `enableTracing` should be set to 'true' when debugging

+- `preloadingStrategy` allows you to tweak your loading strategy as needed

 # Services